urbanonymous/api_demo_v3/README.md

 To build the docker image user `make build`

+Create a new file inside /docker with the name local.env and add the Binance testnet API keys.
+Follow the local.env.template.

 To start the api in development mode use `make develop`

 To attach to the running api use `make attach`